 Another discipline brought to the core development team (and ultimately to the entire ASCOM community) is formal issue tracking.
 Also in late 2009, Tim Long procured a license and set up an Atlassian Jira Issue Tracking System, which his company provides to the community.
 This system is now the standard way that Platform bugs, wishlist items, etc., are tracked and managed.
 The ASCOM Jira tracking system is available to ASCOM driver developers for managing their projects as long as they make them open source and don't charge separately for their driver(s).

-In an effort to provide an alternative to the ASCOM Talk forum which would better suit people looking for answers to their questions, in early 2010 Tim Long set up a StackExchange "enhanced FAQ" web service which he called ASCOM Answers.
+In an effort to provide an alternative to the ASCOM Talk forum which would better suit people looking for answers to their questions, in early 2010 Tim Long set up a StackExchange "enhanced FAQ" web service which was called ASCOM Answers.
 This was promoted within the discussions on ASCOM Talk and gained a fairly decent following.
 When StackExchange announced that it was going to shut down "insignificant" sites (whatever that meant), Long decided to expand the scope of ASCOM Answers, turning it into a general astronomy FAQ site AstroAnswers.
 Within about 6 months, StackExchange changed their business model and the site was shut down.

 By mid 2010 several issues made it clear that a major revision of the Platform would be a good idea:

 These issues led to a 10 month development effort by the now-expanded development team, and using the recently added development and tracking services.
 The result is the ASCOM Platform 6, which was released in late June 2011.
 For details on the changes and features in ASCOM Platform 6, see the detailed description of ASCOM Platform 6.